gtauzin/kedro-dagster/docs/pages/example.md

    ```

    !!! note
       By default, logs from Kedro/Kedro-Dagster and Dagster are displayed in different formats on the terminal.
 You can configure Kedro/Kedro-Dagster logging to match Dagster's format by making use of Dagster formatters in your Kedro project's `logging.yml`.
-For more information, see the [Logging](technical.md#logging) section in the technical documentation.
+For more information, see the [Logging](guide.md#logging) section in the user guide.

 6. **Explore pipelines in Dagster UI**: